 \subsection{Experiment 3: Fine-tuning the NuRisk VLM Agent}

-Experiments 1 and 2 revealed a critical gap: while proprietary \glspl{vlm} like gemini-2.5-pro with 0.33 accuracy can not achieve reasonable risk quantitative assessment accuracy and operate as high-latency "black boxes."
+Experiments 1 and 2 revealed a critical gap: while proprietary \glspl{vlm} like gemini-2.5-pro with 0.33 accuracy cannot achieve reasonable quantitative risk assessment accuracy and operate as high-latency "black boxes."
 To address these shortcomings, we developed the NuRisk VLM Agent by fine-tuning a Qwen2.5-VL-7B-Instruct as introduced in Section~\ref{sec:finetune}.
-We fine-tuned the agent on 50,000 samples from the NuRisk dataset for two epochs, creating two variants using LoRA ranks of 64 and 256.
+We fine-tuned the agent on 50,000 samples from the NuRisk dataset for 2 epochs, creating 2 variants with LoRA ranks of 64 and 256.

 The comparative performance is visualized in Figure~\ref{fig:experiment3}, which is normalized to our NuRisk VLM Agent, and we also invert the scale of the response time and MAE to make it more interpretable.
 Our fine-tuned agents significantly outperform all proprietary models across nearly every metric, demonstrating the effectiveness of specialized training.